US-UK SEND Terminology Guide: A Transatlantic Glossary for EducatorsUS-UK SEND terminology guide classroom comparison

 Special Education Teacher SENCO / Special Educational Needs Teacher US teacher holds SPED certification; UK SENCO is a specific leadership role (often SEND-qualified teacher).
 See SENCO role guide.

-Paraprofessional / Aide Teaching Assistant (TA) / Learning Support Assistant (LSA) Both support teachers and pupils in classrooms.
+Paraprofessional / Aide Teaching Assistant (TA) / Learning Support Assistant (LSA) Both support teachers and learners in classrooms.
 US aides require specific certification in some states; UK TAs have varying qualifications.

 School Psychologist Educational Psychologist (EP) Both conduct assessments and advise on interventions.
 US psychologists may work directly with schools; UK EPs are employed by local authorities or private services.